Rajkumar Venkatramani, MD

 |University of Illinois College of Medicine at Peoria||internship||Pediatrics||2006|

 |Educational Commission for Foreign Medical Graduates||ecfmg||ECFMG||2005|

 |Kilpauk Medical College||medical school||Bachelor of Medicine & Surgery||2002|

-Dr. Rajkumar Venkatramani is an associate professor of pediatrics at Baylor College of Medicine.
-He is a board-certified pediatric hematologist-oncologist specializing in the care of children with solid tumors.
+Dr. Rajkumar Venkatramani, director of clinical business operations for Texas Children's Cancer and Hematology Centers and associate professor of pediatrics at Baylor College of Medicine, is a board-certified pediatric hematologist-oncologist who is internationally recognized for his expertise in the care of children with pediatric solid tumors.

-After medical school, Dr. Venkatramani completed a pediatric training at Kings College in London and obtained membership in Royal College of Pediatrics and Child Health.
-He completed another pediatric residency training at University of Illinois College of Medicine and a fellowship in pediatric hematology oncology at Children’s Hospital Los Angeles.
-He served on the faculty at University of Southern California for three years prior to joining Baylor College of Medicine in 2014.
+Venkatramani completed his pediatric training at Kings College in London and obtained membership in the Royal College of Pediatrics and Child Health.
+He completed another pediatric residency at University of Illinois College of Medicine and a fellowship in pediatric hematology oncology at Children’s Hospital Los Angeles.
+Venkatramani served on the faculty at University of Southern California for three years prior to joining the faculty at Baylor College of Medicine/Texas Children’s Cancer Center in 2014.

 Councils and Committees